About the core curriculum

 The main aim of the core study program in education and social sciences as part of the teacher training courses is to enable students to reflect and act in the practical field of education in schools and teaching.
 The core study program offers historical, pedagogical, political science, psychoanalytical, psychological and sociological approaches and reflections related to the activities of teachers in the areas of childhood and youth, school, teaching and society as well as their development.

-For the degree program "Teaching at Elementary Schools" (L1), the core studies also include the competence area "Aesthetic Education and Movement Education" (MPO Core Studies 2014) or "Aesthetic Education" (MPO Core Studies 2023).
-According to the MPO Core Studies 2023 for the degree programs in Elementary School Teaching (L1), Secondary School Teaching (L2) and Secondary School Teaching (L3), the competence area "Aesthetic Education" can be taken in the specialization module.
+For the degree course "Teaching at elementary school" (L1), the core study program also includes the competence area "Aesthetic education and movement education" (MPO core study program 2014) or "Aesthetic education" (MPO core study program 2023).
+According to the MPO Core Studies 2023 for the degree programs Teaching at Primary Schools (L1), Teaching at Secondary Schools (L2), Teaching at Grammar Schools (L3) and Teaching Special Education with a Focus on Inclusion (L5), the "Aesthetic Education" area of competence can be taken in the specialization module.

 (opens enlarged image)

-Core curriculum for the teaching degree Hauptschule and Realschule
+Study plan core study program for the teaching degree Hauptschule and Realschule according to MPO 2023

 (opens enlarged image)

-Curriculum for the core study program for elementary school teachers
+Study plan for the core study program for the elementary school teaching degree according to MPO 2023

 (opens enlarged image)